Easy Instant Pot Lazy Lasagna Casserole

-Instant Pot lazy lasagna is made with no pan, so it’s a cheater lasagna that’s super easy to make!
+Instant Pot lasagna casserole is made with no pan, so it’s a cheater lasagna that’s super easy to make!

 Note: This post may contain affiliate links for your convenience.
 If you make a purchase, this site may receive a small commission at no additional cost to you.
 You can read my full disclosure policy here.